Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 \subsection{Vacancy trapping capacity of solute clusters}

-Accordingly, the estimated vacancy escape times at 300~K, denoted as $t_{\text{esc}}$ and calculated using Eq.~\ref{eq:exit_time}, are presented in Fig.~\ref{fig:trapping_ability}a.
-The general trend of $t_{\text{esc}}$ with cluster size broadly exhibits two distinct stages, each reflecting a different vacancy trapping characteristic.
-In the initial stage, as cluster size increases, vacancy escape time increases sharply on a logarithmic scale, from approximately $10^{-3}$ seconds to $10^{1}$ seconds.
-This rapid growth indicates that smaller clusters significantly enhance their vacancy trapping ability with growth.
-This trend aligns with the observation that the energy basin depth (i.e. the lowest site energy within the cluster) increases linearly with the size for smaller clusters~\cite{zurob2009model}.
+To investigate the influence of vacancy-cluster interactions on long-time solute clustering kinetics during natural aging, we calculated vacancy escape times, $t_{\text{esc}}$, at 300~K using Eq.~\ref{eq:exit_time} for solute clusters generated by the \ac{SA} simulations with varying $N^{\text{clu}}$.
+The results, shown in Fig.~\ref{fig:trapping_ability}a, reveal two distinct regimes in the dependence of $t_{\text{esc}}$ on $N^{\text{clu}}$, each reflecting different vacancy trapping behaviors.
+In the initial regime, as the cluster size increases, the vacancy escape time rises sharply on a logarithmic scale, from approximately $10^{-3}$~s to $10^{1}$~s.
+This rapid growth indicates that small clusters strongly enhance their vacancy-trapping capability as they grow.
+This trend is consistent with previous studies showing that the depth of the energy basin, associated with the lowest site binding energy within the cluster, increases approximately linearly with cluster size for small clusters~\cite{zurob2009model}.

-However, as cluster size exceeds roughly 100 atoms, this trend transitions to a second stage, where further increases in cluster size lead to only marginal changes in $t_{\text{esc}}$.
-This behavior indicates that the vacancy trapping becomes relatively insensitive to size for large clusters.
-The underlying reason is that the depth of the \ac{PEL} basin saturates, converging to the vacancy formation free energy difference between the Al matrix and the solute-rich secondary phase~\cite{vincent2006solute,soisson2007cuprecipitation,jain2023natural}.
-Beyond this point, continued growth increases only the width rather than the depth of the energy basin.
-Although the width effect, associated with additional random walk steps that a vacancy must take to reach the cluster boundary, is typically less dominant than the depth effect due to relatively low internal migration barriers, it is not negligible.
-As the number of internal steps increases, we still observe that the vacancy escape time continues to grow.
+However, once the cluster size exceeds approximately 100 atoms, the trend transitions to a second regime, where further increases in $N^{\text{clu}}$ yield only modest changes in $t_{\text{esc}}$.
+In this regime, the vacancy trapping becomes relatively insensitive to cluster size.
+This behavior arises because the depth of the \ac{PEL} basin saturates, approaching the vacancy formation energy difference between the Al matrix and the solute-rich precipitate phase~\cite{vincent2006solute,soisson2007cuprecipitation,jain2023natural}.
+Beyond this point, additional cluster growth primarily increases the basin width rather than its depth.
+Although this widening effect, associated with the increased number of random walk steps a vacancy must take to escape the cluster, is generally weaker than the depth effect due to relatively low internal migration barriers, it is still non-negligible.
+As a result, vacancy escape times continue to increase gradually with growing cluster size.